Help Center/ Migration Center/ Service Overview/ Notes and Constraints

 These files must be stored in the same region as the target bucket.

 • These files must be in .txt format, and their metadata Content-Type must be text/plain.
-The directory where these files are stored cannot contain any other files or folders except for .txt files.
+The directory storing these files can only contain .txt files.

 • A single file cannot exceed 300 MB.